Blog

 login screen on a purple background

 In this guide, we learn how to provide users with the ability to sign in to a Vaadin application using their Google account.
-While it’s fine to use the traditional username-password mechanism, using OAuth 2 tends to enhance security and simplify the sign-in process for the end users.
+This is a lightweight alternative to integrating a fully-fledged identity management server or SSO Kit into your stack.
+Using OAuth 2 in this manner already enhances security and simplifies the sign-in process for end users by eliminating the need to create application-specific credentials.
 Taking advantage of Vaadin Spring Security helpers, we’ll see how easy it is to create a minimal application that uses Google for authentication.

 You can explore the full source code of this guide on GitHub.
 For plain Java projects, you can check this example implementation of Google OAuth 2-based login.